Big bounce and black bounce in quasi-topological gravity

 Neither action alone is sufficient.
 The action $S_+$ describes the quantum-dominated region where the bounce occurs, characterized by a Kretschmann scalar $K^2 \sim \rho_\text{Pl}$ or an energy density $\rho \sim \rho_\text{Pl}$.
 Conversely, $S_-$ describes the region dominated by classical effects, which does not contain the bounce region.
 Both actions are essential for deriving the bounce solutions.
 This dual-action structure is analogous to the approach in Ref.~\cite{Ling:2009wj}, where two dispersion relations between $\delta E$ and $\delta p$ are both required to obtain the modified Friedmann equation.

 Finally, we may point out that the necessity for two actions stems from the mathematical structure of the characteristic functions $h_{\pm}(x)$.
-Both $h_{\pm}(x)$ are solutions to the single quadratic equation $x=h-l^2 h^2/\alpha$.
-In another word, the characteristic function $h(x)$ as the inverse function of the single-valued function $x(h)$ has two branches, which is a double-valued function.
+Both $h_{\pm}(x)$ are solutions to the single quadratic equation $x=h-l^2 h^2/\alpha\equiv g(h)$.
+In another word, the characteristic function $h(x)$ as the inverse function of the single-valued function $g$ has two branches, which is a double-valued function.
 Thus one needs to consider both of them.
 In the absence of quantum corrections, then this equation is simply $x=h$, which gives rise to the results in standard GR.
 Note that for a given metric function $f(r)=1-r^2 g(2M/r^{D-1})$ with an arbitrary function $g$, the metric can be derived from the single action in Eq.~\eqref{eq:action} only if $g$ is monotonic.
 When $g$ is non-monotonic, the action must consist of multiple branches, as is the case here.
 Interestingly, \cite{MyUpcomingPaper} highlights a correspondence between the covariant framework of effective quantum gravity and QT gravity.
 While the latter requires two branches to describe the entire spacetime, the covariant framework employs only a single effective Hamiltonian \cite{Zhang:2025ccx}